pannous/english-script/DOSSIER.md

 `Print all prime numbers that are smaller than 17`

 ```
-How to make a beep
+To make a beep
+    on apple say "beep"
 	Print Character 7
 Done

+To say something
+    bash "say" something
+End
 ```

 ```